City of Sevierville - Logo

 Application & Guidelines for Eligibility for Historic Landmark Sign

-Sevierville significant properties tell important stories that have meaning for all Sevierville Residents, regardless of where they live.
+Sevierville significant properties tell important stories that have meaning for all Sevierville residents, regardless of where they live.

 A Sevierville significant property/area may: